sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/deployment/docker-compose/index.md

 6. Ensure the `sourcegraph_db.out` and `codeintel_db.out` files are moved to a safe and secure location.

-### Restore sourcegraph databases

-#### Restoring sourcegraph databases into a new environment
+### Restoring sourcegraph databases into a new environment

-The following instructions apply only if you are restoring your databases into a new deployment of sourcegraph ie: a new virtual machine
+The following instructions apply **only if you are restoring your databases into a new deployment•• of sourcegraph ie: a new virtual machine

 If you are restoring a previously running environment, see the instructions for [restoring a previously running deployment](#restoring-sourcegraph-databases-into-an-existing-environment)